SleepTheGod/radiant-rpc-explorer/README.md

 1. Install and run a full, archiving node - [instructions](https://bitcoinunlimited.info/download).
 Ensure that your bitcoin node has full transaction indexing enabled (`txindex=1`) and the RPC server enabled (`server=1`) adding the flags into the bitcoind executable.
 2. Synchronize your node with the Bitcoin network.
-3. Run bch-rpc-explorer passing the cookie route based on the defined path to store files download with BCH-Unlimited.
+3. Run radiant-rpc-explorer passing the cookie route based on the defined path to store files download with BCH-Unlimited.
 (Check cli arguments section)
 3. "Recent" version of Node.js (8+ recommended).
 4. You could also run an [ElectrsCash](https://github.com/bitcoinunlimited/ElectrsCash) and configure the explorer to received data from it (optional)
 5. You need to use nodejs version 12.9 or higher due to the use of [Promise.allSettled()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled) method